yogesh-srigiri/AngularToAndroid-OR-ios/README.md

 9) Now type ng build in terminal.
 10) last step is to build android app (type in terminal "cordova build").

-#enjoy now your android app is ready.
+#enjoy your android app is ready.
 #run android sdk manager and run any android emulator.

 #Just type in terminal(cordova emulate android).